conormcafee/conormcafee.github.io/_posts/journal/2015-09-21-new-site-launch.markdown

 ## Blogging

-Like the majority of people in the seem line of work as me, you learn mainly from reading blog posts and tutorials people have put online.
-I would like to be a part of that now, and would like to help in getting more people using front-end tools such as:
+Like the majority of people in the same line of work as me, you learn mainly from reading blog posts and tutorials people have put online.
+I would like to be a part of that now.
+I will be blogging about my experiences with:

 - [Gulp.js]
 - [Sass]